jrsalata/jrsalata.github.io/content/honors/showcase3.md

 # Software Engineering Internship at Resultant

 In the Summer of 2025, I had the opportunity to work at a mid-size consulting firm based in Indianapolis called Resultant.
-To say that I learned a lot and made a recognizeable impact in my short time there would be an understatement.
+To say that I learned a lot and made a recognizable impact in my short time there would be an understatement.
 Not only did I apply the technical skills I gained from IU Indy, but I learned about the complex world of consulting and the importance of being client-focused.
 It was a great opportunity to work with some amazing people over the summer.

 ## Cloud Migration Project